ykessler/snappconfig/README.md

 ###Working with Heroku

-Git-ignored files become problematic when working with Heroku.
+Git-ignored files become an issue when you're running on Heroku.
 The Heroku file system is read-only, so if your config files aren't deployed in source control you won't be able to add them in separately.

-But don't worry, Snappconfig's got you covered- just run the custom rake task:
+Don't worry though, Snappconfig's got you covered- just run the custom rake task:

     $ rake snappconfig:heroku